-Minimal - A problem that may not require the presence of the practitioner, but service is provided under the practitioner's supervision.
+- Minimal A problem that may not require the presence of the practitioner, but service is provided under the practitioner's supervision. - Self-limited or Minor A problem that runs a definite and prescribed course, is transient in nature and is not likely to permanently alter health status OR has a good prognosis with management/compliance.